GlyphAJJ/GlyphHub/README.md

 ## 👾 Get Involved

-If you encounter any bugs or errors, feel free to report them!
-Join our **Discord server** to receive the *Bug Hunter* role:
+If you encounter any bugs or errors, feel free to report them by joining our **Discord server** and receiving the *Bug Hunter* role:

 [Join the Discord Server](https://discord.gg/C6KDYq9Peb)